DashMedia/Phantom-Image-Testing/README.md

 e.g. php phantomRenderFromSitemap.php https://dash.marketing/ 170101-2.5.2

 URL and Reference must contain no spaces.
 The script will automatically create subfolders based on the URL and reference to house the images its generating.
 The site must have a list of pages available at /sitemap.xml.
+A log of the screenshot process along with timing report will be saved to the folder along with the images.

 Perform the changes you have planned to the site.